LouisBenjamin/UC3-Team-Project/README.md

 ## Objective

-Develop a twitter-like software/blog/web application.
+Develop a twitter-like web application called *Tato* based on the word potato.

 ## Project Description